stjudecloud/rfcs/text/0000-rnaseq-workflow-v2.0.md

 * Any parameters we want to change during the STAR alignment step?
 I don't expect any, but we should explicitly discuss.
 * Any additional end-to-end tests we'd like to add to the pipeline?
 Some have been suggested in the area of making sure certain transcripts quantify out the other side for a particular diagnosis.
+* Should we consider adding `qualimap counts` QC in some way?
 * Should we consider the includsion of `.bw` files?
 * Is it a good idea/good investment of effort to remove absolute paths from the headers and leave just a relative path behind?
 For example, I think it would clean the header up significantly to change `/research/rgs01/project_space/zhanggrp/SJCloud/common/DataPreparation/RNA-Seq/PCGP-more-memory/data/SJAMLM7060_D/Output/SJAMLM7060_D.bam` to `/XXX/data/SJAMLM7060_D/Output/SJAMLM7060_D.bam`.
 * Should we be using `sha256` instead of `md5`?
 Just seems like using a non-broken hash algorithm would make sense.
 However, I'm not sure whether